FelicianoTech/hugo-theme-lean-launch-page/README.md

 #### Getting the URL

-To get the MailChimp URL, go to your list on MailChimp, click "Signup forms", and select "Embedded forms".
+To get the MailChimp URL, go to your "Audience" on MailChimp, click "Signup forms", and select "Embedded forms".
 In the "Copy/paste onto your site" text area, you'll see HTMl that says `<form action="`.
 The URL that follows is what you want.

 ## Contribute